Silver Nemesis: Plot

-In the Earth year 1638, the Doctor launched a statue into space, that was created by the Lady Peinforte in her likeness.
-The statue was made of a living metal, validium, that was created by Omega and Rassilon as the ultimate defence for Gallifrey.
-Lady Peinforte, a sorceress, retained possession of a silver arrow from the statue, and using what she believed to be magic took her servant Richard and herself to the year 1988 in pursuit of the statue when it returned to earth.
+In the Earth year of 1638, the Doctor launched a statue into space that was created by the Lady Peinforte in her likeness.
+The statue was made of a living metal, validium, that was created by Omega, Rassilon and another unnamed Time Lord as the ultimate defence for Gallifrey.
+Lady Peinforte, a sorceress, retained possession of a silver arrow from the statue, and using what she believed to be magic took her servant Richard and herself to the year 1988 in pursuit of the statue when it returned to Earth.

-In 1988, a Neo-Nazi group led by a man named De Flores is on a mission to begin the Fourth Reich.
-They are in possession of a bow from the statue and are monitoring its eventual descent back to Earth from an asteroid the Doctor had trapped it in.
+In 1988, a neo-Nazi group led by a man named De Flores is on a mission to begin a Fourth Reich.
+They are in possession of a bow from the statue necessary to complete it and are monitoring its eventual descent back to Earth from an asteroid the Doctor had trapped it in.
 The Seventh Doctor and Ace are in England, and survive an assassination attempt by two unknown men.
-The Doctor determines that Earth is in danger, when he remembers the statue is due to descend there.
+The Doctor determines that Earth is in danger when he remembers the statue is due to descend there.
 This asteroid has been approaching Earth at twenty-five yearly intervals since 1638, leaving a succession of disasters in its wake, and has now crash-landed near Windsor Castle.

 At the crash site suffering some suspicious power outages, and evidence to support involvement of a third party, De Flores arrives with his men.
 Lady Peinforte watches from a distance armed with gold tipped arrows dipped in poison.
 When the Doctor and Ace arrive, a ship full of Cybermen show up and the three rival groups start to battle one another.
 Only De Flores and one of his men, as well as Lady Peineforte, Richard, the Doctor and Ace survive.
 The Doctor seizes the bow, but Peinforte fires an arrow which hits the TARDIS and remains there.
 The Cyber leader takes control of the statue.